 Oh no … BLOOD!
 As Honey and I were walking down the sidewalk, I noticed her paw was leaving marks on the pavement.
 And our regular vet was hundreds of miles away.
-While Honey’s injury was clearly not life-threatening, it still needed care sooner rather than later, and that meant it was time to find an emergency vet.
+Though Honey’s injury was clearly not life-threatening, it still needed care sooner rather than later.
+And that meant it was time to find an emergency vet.

-If your pet gets hurts or sick at home, you’re likely to call your regular vet.
+When your pet gets hurts or sick at home, you’re likely to call your regular vet.
 Of course, these thing rarely happen during office hours, and local veterinarians usually aren’t staffed around the clock.
-Some smaller practices network to provide after-hours care or partner with larger emergency providers, so be sure to ask what your vet recommends in the event you need pet care in the middle of the night.
+Sometimes small vet practices work together to provide after-hours care or partner with larger emergency providers.
+Be sure to ask what your vet recommends in the event you need pet care in the middle of the night.

 Some veterinarians provide a full range of routine care (wellness exams, vaccinations, minor surgeries, etc.) and also offer emergency care.
 Often, they are open only during normal business hours, but many have an on-call veterinarian who can meet patients after hours.